Dayton Silverbacks: Logos and uniforms

 The Silverbacks organization had the same primary logo from 2006 till 2010, featuring a Silverback, who was in brush, waiting to attack about the text, "Miami Valley Silverbacks."
-When the team mean moved to Dayton in 2011, they unvailed a new logo, again featuring a Silverback, roaring above the word "Silverbacks."
+When the team mean moved to Dayton in 2011, they unveiled a new logo, again featuring a Silverback, roaring above the word "Silverbacks."
 The team's primary uniform colors are black, forest green and silver.
 The Silverbacks' helmet is black with the letter D going through the letter S. The team wore black pants and green and silver jerseys for the entire 2011 season.